Ahn HeejongI fear little, challenge often, and learn fast.

 - Static Site Generation Nuxt.js, Jekyll, Lektor

 Though skills below are beyond my main interest,

-I have basic understanding on them as they're essential to any programmer.
+I have basic understanding on them.

 - VCS: Using git since 2014.
 My first command for any project is